-thoughtful scholars may do themselves honor by following the examples of Denton, Pierpont.
+by following the examples of Denton, Pierpon.
 Caldwell, Gatchell, Forry, and Robert Dale Owen.
-The discoverer has ever been ready to co-operate with honorable inquirers, and has satisfied all who have met him as seekers of truth; a fact which justifies the tone of confidence with which he speaks.
-The only serious obstacles he has ever encountered have been the mental inertia which shuns investigation, the cunning cowardice which avoids new and not yet popular truths, and the moral torpor which is indifferent to the claims of truth and duty when not enforced by public opinion.
-When standing at the head of the leading medical college of Cincinnati, he taught, demonstrated, and proclaimed, during ten years, with collegiate sanction, for the medical profession, the doctrines which he now brings before the American people by scientific volumes (the "Manual of Psychometry," "Therapeutic Sarcognomy," and the "New Education"), and by the Journal of Man, which, being devoted chiefly to the introduction of anthropology as the most effective form of philanthropy, may justly claim the active co-operation of the wise and good in promoting its circulation as the head of the grandest reforms that have ever and good in promoting its circulation as the herald of the grandest reforms that have ever been proposed in the name and by the authority of positive science.
+The discoverer has ever been ready to co-operate with honorable inquirers, and has satisfied all who have met him as seekers of truth; a fact which justifies the tone of confidence with which espeaks.
+The only serious obstacles he has ever encountered have been the mental inertia. which shuns investigation, the cunning cowardice which shums investigation, the cumning cowardice which avoids new and not yet popular truths, and the moral torpor which is indifferent to the claims of truth and duty when not enforced by public opinion.
+When standing at the head of the leading medical college of Cincinnati, he taught, demonstrated, and proclaimed, during ten years, with collegiate sanction, for the medical profession, the decripse which he now briess cal profession, the doctrines which he now brings before the American people by scientific volumes (the "Manual of Psychometry," "Therapeute Sarcognomy," and the "New Education"), and by the JOURNAL OF MAN, which, being devoted chiefly to the introduction of authropology as the most effective form of philanthropy, may justly claim the active co-operation of the wise and good in promoting its circulation as the lerald of the grandest reforms that have ever been proposed in the name and by the authority of positive science. cal profession, the doctrines which he now brings of positive science.